User guide¶

 Step 1: Find Python.
 If a version >= Python 3.10 is found, skip to Step 3.

-Step 2: Install Python if needed.
+Step 2: Install Python.

 Step 4: Install HEDtools